 Martial Arts style D: a contemplative and deadly technique, style d martial arts allows a character to find and strike out against a foe's weak points.
 After two turns of study, characters with style d martial arts may ignore body armor (though not force fields) for the purpose of inflicting Concuss or Pound results - even if no damage is inflicted by their attack!

 Multiple Attacks: the character with this skill is trained in making a burst of melee attacks in the shortest amount of time possible.
-After extensive training, a character with the multiple attacks skill should receive a +1 RS on multiple (offensive) actions ACT rolls, and no longer suffer the -1 RS penalty incurred when doing so (the -3 RS penalty for failing a multiple actions ACT still applies, however).
+After extensive training, a character with the multiple attacks skill should receive a +1 RS on multiple (offensive) actions ACTION rolls, and no longer suffers the -1 RS penalty incurred when doing so (the -3 RS penalty for failing a multiple actions ACTION still applies, however).

-Spatial Combat: characters well versed in spatial combat are trained in the effects of alien environments on their fighting styles.
-They suffer no innate penalty to hit due to the effects of gravity on their body (whether it be zero Gs or multiples of earth gravity), whether in melee or ranged combat, and can maneuver with (relative) ease no matter the gravitic conditions on their body.
+Spatial Combat: characters well-versed in spatial combat are trained in the effects of alien environments on their fighting styles.
+They suffer no innate penalty to hit due to the effects of gravity on their body (whether it be zero Gs or multiples of earth gravity), either in melee or ranged combat, and can maneuver with (relative) ease no matter the gravitic conditions on them.

-Underwater Combat: masters of this environmental fighting skill have the ability to engage in combat underwater effectively.
-They know how to compensate for underwater effects, and may attempt maneuvers beneath the waves without the normal to-hit penalty.
+Underwater Combat: masters of this environmental fighting skill have the ability to effectively engage in combat underwater.
+They know how to compensate for underwater effects, and may attempt maneuvers beneath the waves without the normal penalty.
 Though water resistance and breathing may still be valid concerns, the skilled undersea combatant definitely has a leg-up on untrained foes.

-Vehicular Combat: a specialized combat talent, this skill involves a character being well trained in the use of vehicles while fighting.
-Whether it's an airplane or custom built car or even a spacecraft, the vehicular combatant knows the ins and outs of such combat.
-They may attempt vehicular combat ACTs (either offensive or defensive) at a +1 RS to the applicable rank value (usually Coordination).
+Vehicular Combat: a specialized combat talent, this skill involves a character being trained in the use of vehicles while fighting.
+Whether it's an airplane, a custom-built car, or even a spacecraft, the vehicular combatant knows the ins and outs of such combat.
+They may attempt vehicular combat ACTIONs (either offensive or defensive) at a +1 RS to the applicable rank value (usually Coordination).